What is it about being housebound during a hurricane that makes me want to bake? Mini muffins to the rescue!

-In a medium bowl, whisk together flour, baking powder, baking soda, ground ginger and salt.
-In a second bowl, combine sugar, apple juice, oil and egg substitute.
+In a medium bowl, whisk together flour, baking powder, baking soda, ground ginger, and salt.
+In a second bowl, combine sugar, apple juice, oil, and egg.
 Pour juice mixture into dry ingredients and mix just until smooth.
 Fold in pear, macadamia nuts and half (2 tablespoons) of the crystallized ginger.

 Spoon into muffin cups and sprinkle with remaining crystallized ginger.